What Is ChatGPT for Coding in 2026?

 Because it has access to your IDE workspace - your open files, imports, variable names, and coding style - its suggestions are contextually accurate in ways that ChatGPT (which does not see your editor) cannot match.

 In practice, many developers use both: they start with ChatGPT for planning and generating the initial structure (functions, classes, database schemas), then switch to their IDE where Copilot helps fill in the implementation details.
-This workflow is especially powerful when combined with ChatGPT Toolbox, which lets you save your most effective code generation prompts in a prompt library and organize coding conversations by project.
+This workflow is especially powerful when combined with AI Toolbox, which lets you save your most effective code generation prompts in a prompt library and organize coding conversations by project.

 Debugging: Where ChatGPT Pulls Ahead